 How and what can we win?

-- Most Improved: The lab with the biggest improvement in sash best practice during the competition compared to baseline wins the prize.
+- Most Improved: The lab with the biggest improvement in sash best practices during the competition compared to baseline wins the prize.

 - Lowest average sash height: To win this category your lab will have achieved the lowest average exhaust rates over the competition period.

-Win the spirit trophy!
+Win the spirit trophy and a $50 prize!
 Demonstrate your team’s enthusiasm and collective spirit for Shut the Sash by completing spirit challenge tasks.
 Your lab will be awarded points for each activity completed.
 The lab with the greatest number of points wins the spirit trophy.
 Learn more here.

 Please adhere to safe lab protocols; teams engaging in unsafe practices to minimize fume hood usage will result in the team being disqualified from the competition.